East Coast Parkway murder: Prosecution's case

 On 26 June 1984, both 24-year-old Ramu Annadavascan and 18-year-old Rathakrishnan Ramasamy stood trial at the High Court for the murder of 45-year-old Kalingam Mariappan.
 Spencer Gwee was in charge of the prosecution's case, while both Ramu and Rathakrishnan were represented by Subhas Anandan and R Palakrishnan during the court proceedings.
-Coincidentally, Anandan was the lawyer who had once represented him during the first two court cases Ramu got involved before.
+Coincidentally, Anandan was the lawyer who had once represented him during the first two court cases Ramu got involved in before.

 Professor Chao Tzee Cheng, the senior forensic pathologist, came to court to present his autopsy report on the victim's death.
 He testified that there were three skull fractures on Kalingam's head, which were caused by an instrument with several sharp pointed prongs, like a gardening rake.
-He stated that there were at least three blows inflicted with great force on Kalingam's head, and wthout timely medical attention, Kalingam would have died within a few monutes or half an hour.
+He stated that there were at least three blows inflicted with great force on Kalingam's head, and without timely medical attention, Kalingam would have died within a few minutes or half an hour.
 Professor Chao also discovered soot particles inside the lungs, meaning that Kalingam was still alive when he was set on fire by either Ramu or Rathakrishnan or both of them, and the severity of the burns (which covered 40% of the body) were also sufficient to cause Kalingam's death, even if without the skull injuries he sustained.

 It was the prosecution's case that one of the defendants, Ramu, had the motive to commit murder, as there had been bad blood between Ramu and Kalingam, who both often argued with each other over petty issues.
 According to the prosecution, Ramu had been having disputes and fights with Kalingam's brothers-in-law and their friends, and it was said that Kalingam had spread false tales and rumours about Ramu, causing Ramu to be assaulted by one of Kalingam's brother-in-laws.
 Due to this, the prosecution contended that Ramu formed the intention to kill as a result of hatred against Kalingam.
 Kalingam's wife testified that Ramu had threatened to kill her husband and make their seven children fatherless.
 Selvarajoo, who was one of the last witnesses seeing Kalingam alive, also testified that Ramu had confessed to killing Kalingam with Rathakrishnan's abetment and taunted Selvarajoo to go to the murder site to see his body.
 Under the cross-examination by Ramu's lawyer, Selvarajoo denied that he gave the testimony out of spite due to Ramu having previously assaulted him on several occasions.
 The witness statements by another witness Perumal, who was killed by a friend during a fight over drugs prior to the trial, were also admitted as evidence.
 Perumal's friend, 30-year-old Retnam Kunasekar, was later jailed seven years for manslaughter.

 Subsequently, both Rathakrishnan and Ramu argued that their statements were not made voluntarily and stated they were assaulted by officers who forced them to admit to the murder.
 However, these allegations were denied by the trial court.